-Poet and recording artist Mark Gwynne Jones has created an audio-artwork called Voices from the Peak to celebrate the upcoming 70th birthday of the Peak District National Park (April 17, 2021).
+Poet and recording artist Mark Gwynne Jones has created a series of audio artworks to celebrate the 70th anniversary of the Peak District National Park (April 17, 2021).

 "This is a work of rare quality as timeless as its subject.
 I’ve spent decades producing radio dramas and documentaries and my indisposition to what I hear currently is now - overturned.
 Bravo!" - John Tams

 Voices from the Peak: a journey through the Peak District in word and sound - featuring the atmospheres, wildlife and stories of this strange and beautiful land of contrasts.
+Headphones recommended!

 [photo credit: Sam Johnson]

 - Visit Mark Gwynne Jones' website or email firstname.lastname@example.org.

-- Read the My Peak District interview with Mark Gwynne Jones in ParkLife.
+- Read the 'My Peak District' interview with Mark Gwynne Jones in ParkLife.